Temporary Insurance for Expats: A Practical Guide to Driving or Living Abroad

 To bring a vehicle to the country of expatriation, temporary insurance during the journey can guarantee compliance during transit.

-3. Installation period / waiting for local registration
+3. Installation period / waiting period for local registration

 Upon arrival in the new country, your vehicle may need to undergo formalities (local registration).
-Temporary insurance covers the transition period.
+Temporary insurance covers the transitional period.

-An imported or locally purchased vehicle can be used for trial before finalizing the subscription.
-Temporary insurance secures this phase.
+An imported or locally purchased vehicle can be used for a trial period before final subscription.
+Temporary insurance covers this phase.

-If you are returning to France for a period (holiday, mission), temporary insurance can cover the limited use of the vehicle during your return.
+If you are returning to France for a period (holiday, mission), temporary insurance can cover the limited use of the vehicle during this return.

-• Compulsory civil liability : essential for legal travel
+• Mandatory third-party liability insurance : essential for driving legally

-• International assistance/breakdown : in the event of a breakdown in a foreign country
+• International assistance/breakdown service : in case of breakdown in a foreign country

-• Driver's warranty : according to local legislation
+• Driver's liability insurance : subject to local laws

-• Local legal protection : disputes according to the country's legislation
+• Local legal protection : disputes handled according to the country's legislation.

 Documents and formalities to anticipate

-• Valid driving license, often international or locally recognized
+• Valid driving licence, often international or locally recognised

 • Proof of residence or expatriation

-• Declaration of the journey (countries crossed) for the insurer
+• Declaration of the route (countries crossed) for the insurer

-Transit France → country of expatriation a few days to weeks RC + assistance cross several countries, border crossings
+Transit France → country of expatriation a few days to weeks RC + assistance crossing several countries, border crossings

-Local commissioning on arrival a few days RC + local guarantees compliance with local standards, registration
+Local activation upon arrival a few days RC + local guarantees compliance with local standards, registration

 Occasional use during installation weeks RC only reduce costs, restricted use

-Trial or limited use days Minimum RC avoid entering into a full contract too early
+Trial or limited use days minimum RC avoid committing to a full contract too early

-Why choose KT Tempo for temporary expat insurance?
+Why choose KT Tempo for temporary expatriate insurance?

-• Clear pricing according to duration and country
+• Clear pricing based on duration and country

 • Digital process for subscribing from abroad

-• International assistance included according to the formula
+• International assistance included depending on the plan

 • Expert advice to help you according to local constraints